Columbus Metropolitan Library

 The Columbus Metropolitan Library (CML) is a public library system in Franklin County, Ohio, in the Columbus metropolitan area.
 The library serves an area of approximately 1 million residents, has a collection of 1,483,433 volumes, and circulates 17,262,267 items per year.

-The library consists of the Main Library and 23 branches located in neighborhoods throughout Franklin County.
-The branches are Barnett, Canal Winchester, Driving Park, Dublin, Franklinton, Gahanna, Hilliard, Hilltop, Karl Road, Linden, Livingston, Marion-Franklin, Martin Luther King, New Albany, Northern Lights, Northside, Parsons, Reynoldsburg, Shepard, South High, Southeast, Whetstone, and Whitehall.
+The library consists of the Main Library and 22 branches located in neighborhoods throughout Franklin County.
+The branches are Barnett, Canal Winchester, Driving Park, Dublin, Franklinton, Gahanna, Hilliard, Hilltop, Karl Road, Linden, Marion-Franklin, Martin Luther King, New Albany, Northern Lights, Northside, Parsons, Reynoldsburg, Shepard, South High, Southeast, Whetstone, and Whitehall.
 CML also jointly operates the Northwest Library in cooperation with Worthington Libraries.
 Columbus Metropolitan Library is a member of the Central Library Consortium, which enables its 18-member library systems to share a catalog.